carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 >
 {: .callout}

-Let's use a function called `read.csv` that will import our table of data into R so we can use it:
+Let's use a function called `read.csv`<font color="magenta">(BRITTANI: The way this is written now, we have already seen read.csv.
+We need to decide where we want to put the function omlet example in relation to reading the csv.)</font>. that will import our table of data into R so we can use it:

 ```r